 Supporters want commitment on status for asylum seekers on COVID-19 front

-The movement wants special status granted to asylum seekers working as orderlies in the province's pandemic-hit long-term care homes.
+The movement wants special status granted to asylum seekers working as orderlies and other jobs in the province's pandemic-hit long-term care homes.

 Following the demonstration two weeks ago, Quebec Premier Francois Legault asked the province's Immigration Department to assess each request to determine if they could be eligible for a path to citizenship as immigrants instead of through the federal refugee system.